-- 2. State that you can not confirm or deny whether anyone is in your facility or has received services from your program.
+- 2. State that you cannot confirm or deny whether anyone is in your facility or has received services from your program.
 This statement protects your program from putting your federal and possibly state funding in jeopardy.
 (State confidentiality laws vary.
 Please see the attached chart).
-16 - 3.
+12 - 3.
 If the officer is a federal agent, direct them to the attached Department of Homeland Security memorandums.
-17 Particularly point out the memo that describes "victims of domestic violence, trafficking or other serious crimes," as a certain class of individual that warrants particular care when exercising prosecutorial discretion.
-18 Also give then a copy of the one page notice from the Department of Homeland Security describing how complaints for violations of VAWA confidentiality are filed.
-19 - 4.
-Inform your supervisor that the police or DHS enforcement officials are on the premises and have requested to enter or have requested information. - 5.
-Ask the police how you might be able to get in touch with them in the future.
+13 Particularly point out the memo that describes "victims of domestic violence, trafficking or other serious crimes," as a certain class of individual that warrants particular care when exercising prosecutorial discretion.
+14 Also give then a copy of the one page notice from the Department of Homeland Security describing how complaints for violations of VAWA confidentiality are filed.
+15 - 4.
+Inform your supervisor that the police or DHS enforcement officials are on the premises and have requested to enter or have requested information.